doxeylab/learn-genomics-in-linux/task3/README.md

 Next, we will be assigning Gene Ontology ([GO](http://geneontology.org/)) terms to your predicted genes/proteins.

-Prokka identifies homologs of your proteins within the UniProtKB database.
+`prokka` identifies homologs of your proteins within the UniProtKB database.
 Since there are already pre-computed GO terms for all proteins in UniProtKB, we can map these GO terms over using the following commands:

 ```
 #extract the predicted proteins that have been mapped to entries in UniProt